 The original home of Milwaukee's German population, the North Side is now home to much of the city's African-American population.
 The Northwest Side boasts the greatest abundance of single-family homes in Milwaukee.
 Sherman Park, which is located east of Sherman Boulevard and north of North Avenue, is known for the beautiful brick and Lannon-stone homes that sit majestically on wide, quiet streets.
 Bungalows are also common in this ethnically diverse neighborhood.
 Lindsay Park is home to the blue-domed Annunciation Greek Orthodox Church, which is located at 92nd and Congress streets and is the last major project designed by Frank Lloyd Wright.

-Settled by Polish and Italian immigrants, the South Side has a rich, Catholic flavor.
-It is home to kielbasa and pierogies, to church festivals and working class families.
+Settled by Polish and Italian immigrants, the South Side is home to kielbasa and pierogies, to church festivals and working class families.
 It is also home to Alverno College, a nationally acclaimed women's college; Serb Hall, which is known for its Friday night fish fries; and some of the city's most beautiful churches.

 Bay View is located on the South Side's eastern edge, along the shores of Lake Michigan and south of the Hoan Bridge.
 Started as a company town in 1868, it remained an independent suburb for several decades before it was swept up by Milwaukee's march southward.
 To this day, it remains a staunchly independent community.
-It also is one of the most desirable places to live with its mix of bungalows and expansive lakefront homes.
-South Kinnickinnic Avenue is Bay View's primary commercial street but there are many businesses and specialty shops tucked along the community's side streets.
 In recent years, young professionals have flocked to Bay View, attracted by its community atmosphere and proximity to Lake Michigan.
+South Kinnickinnic Avenue is the primary commercial street, but there are many specialty shops tucked along the side streets.

 North Shore: Shorewood • Glendale • Whitefish Bay • Fox Point • River Hills • Bayside